 Vikisha Fripp, M.D., F.A.C.S is a Board Certified Plastic and Reconstructive Surgeon and Women’s Health Advocate.
 She is a natural leader and has been recognized as such throughout her life.
 Dr. Fripp was the first person to successfully complete the combined BS/MD program at Fisk University and Meharry Medical College in Nashville, Tennessee.
 She then completed her General Surgery training at Howard University Hospital, earning Intern of the Year, Resident of the Year twice and graduating as 'Chief Resident of the Year'.
 Her Plastic and Reconstructive Surgery training was completed in 2006 at the prestigious Cornell University - New York Presbyterian Hospital.

-She practices at The University of Maryland Capital Region in Prince George’s County, Maryland and is the Medical Director of Radiance Day Spa in Washington, DC.
+Dr. Fripp practices at The University of Maryland Capital Region in Prince George’s County, Maryland where she is the Chairman, Department of Surgery for the Bowie Surgery Center.
+Dr. Fripp is also the Medical Director of Radiance Day Spa in Washington, DC.
 She is a Diplomate of the American Board of Plastic Surgery (ABPS), Fellow of the American College of Surgeons (FACS), a member of the American Society of Plastic Surgeons (ASPS), The Association of Women Surgeons (AWS) and AWS Foundation Board.
 She is active in the medical community currently serving as the Vice Chairman for the Board of Medicine for the District of Columbia, member of the Federation of State Medical Boards Sexual Boundary Violations Workgroup and member for the Medical Advisory Committee for Amerigroup DC Medicaid.
 She has served on the Medical Executive , Ethics, Peer Review, Credentialing and Operating Room committees within the hospital.

 Her primary interests are body contouring, non-surgical enhancement of the face, eyes and neck, anti-aging skin care, reconstructive breast surgery and post-massive weight loss body sculpting.
 She believes Plastic Surgery allows the surgeon and patient the opportunity to sculpt individual creations.
 She encourages patients to be the best version of them selves.
 She also strongly encourages coupling every procedure with a balanced diet and exercise to maintain their results long term.